pgaskin/ePubViewer/README.md

 # ePubViewer

 ## About
 A web-based ebook viewer.
-A desktop version is coming soon.
+A desktop version is out now.

+<a href="http://geek1011.github.io/ePubViewer/releases">Download the Windows and Linux executables</a>

-<a href="http://geek1011.github.io/ePubViewer">Try it out now</a>
+<a href="http://geek1011.github.io/ePubViewer">Try out the web-app now</a>

 ## Compatibility